-Vice President and Director, Homeland Security Systems Engineering and Development Institute (HSSEDI™)
+Vice President, Director, Homeland Security Systems Engineering & Development Institute (HSSEDI™)

 Barsoum, who joined MITRE in 1990, has been recognized for his technical and management leadership internally and externally.
 His work spans a range of technical areas including modeling and simulation; communications and networking; and command, control, communications, computers, intelligence, surveillance, and reconnaissance (C4ISR).